learn

 The future of incrementality testing will likely involve the increased use of advanced analytics and controlled experiments to optimize marketing ROI.

-There are several tools that you can use to design and analyze incrementality tests:
+Tools available to design and analyze incrementality tests:

 4. Synergy of MTA, MMM, and Incrementality Testing